FeSchuster/winlab/README.md

     ansible-playbook main.yml
     ```

-# Attackmate
+## Attackmate

-Attacker machine already got configured by the Ansible playbooks, start the attacks with:
+Attacker machine was already configured by the Ansible playbooks, start the attacks with:
 ```bash
 ssh -J aecid@<MGMT_IP> aecid@10.0.0.200
 attackm8 /home/aecid/killchain
 ```

-# Log Collection
+## Log Collection

-Logs will be saved to `/var/lib/kafka/windows-0` on the Kafka host.
+Log telemetry is collected by Sysmon, forwarded to the Windows Event Collector (WEC) via Group Policy settings, and then sent to the MGMT host using Kafka.
+On the MGMT host, all logs are persistently stored in the `/var/lib/kafka/windows-0/` directory.

-Log Collection PoC:
+To watch the logs stream in real time, run the following command:
 ```bash
 /usr/local/kafka/bin/kafka-console-consumer.sh --bootstrap-server 10.0.0.250:9092 --topic windows --from-beginning
 ```